If you are a current Austin Community College employee, please click this link to apply through your Workday account.

 - Serve as a mentor to students in the Information Technology, Data Science and Software Development program.

 - Provide teaching and mentoring services to students in a manner which does not discriminate based on race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, political affiliation, or other protected categories.

 - Remain current in the field through a variety of professional development activities.

-- Perform other related tasks as assigned by the department chair, dean, and/or associate vice president, vice president, executive vice president.
+- Perform other related tasks as assigned by the department chair, dean, and/or associate vice chancellor, vice chancellor, executive vice chancellor.

 Principal Professional Standards